Support Pollinators through Wildflower Verges and Native Gardens

 2. Ongoing Care

-• Train community volunteers for weeding, watering, and monitoring invasive species.
+• Train volunteers for weeding, watering, and monitoring invasive species.

 3. Pollinator Surveys